Meriam Report: Economy

 The report concluded that "The income of the typical Indian family is low and the earned income extremely low."
 The report addressed the poverty thought to have resulted from the individual allotment policy of the Dawes Act.
 It found: "In justice to the Indians it should be said that many of them are living on lands from which a trained and experienced white man could scarcely wrest a reasonable living."
-Not only was loss of land a factor in reservation poverty found on reservations, but the land they held was largely unsuitable for family farming and agriculture.
+Not only was the loss of land a factor in reservation poverty found on reservations, but the land they held was largely unsuitable for family farming and agriculture.
 The report identified the problems with changing political appointees under elected presidential administrations.
 Elections tended to bring about a change in top political appointees and changes in economic development programs; thus, the BIA supported no long-term development on reservations.
 The report also states: "Little attempt has been made to formulate a broad constructive program for the service as a whole, extending over a long term of years, and having for its goal the general improvement of economic conditions."